-The friendly chalet staff will happily bring your breakfast or dinner to your room for you.
+For a small fee, the friendly chalet staff will happily bring your breakfast or dinner to your room for you.

 Chalet Pelerin, Le Miroir, Sainte-Foy-Tarentaise, 73640 France

-To reach the villa, fly direct to either Lyon-Saint-Exupéry or Geneva airports direct from cities across Europe; both are roughly a two-and-a-half-hour journey from the hotel by car.
+To reach the chalet, fly direct to either Lyon-Saint-Exupéry or Geneva airports direct from cities across Europe; both are roughly a two-and-a-half-hour journey from the hotel by car.
 Call our Smith24 team of travel experts to book your flights and arrange transfers (€520 for five guests from Lyon, or €480 for five from Geneva).

 Bourg-Saint-Maurice train station is just 20 minutes away by car.
 From December to April, frequent Eurostar trains arrive here from London St Pancras International.

 You won’t need a car while at Chalet Pelerin, but if you do decide to drive the hotel has free on-site valet parking.
 Our Smith24 team can arrange a hire car for you to pick up at the airport.